 What's new at Cast Away Baits......

-Here's a picture of the sizes.
+Here's a picture of the tackle on display.

 Trolling Season is upon Us

 We've loaded up the big striper boat in search of some Stripers on leadcore this summer.
 It seems that every year around this time the stripers on Lanier show up big time for leadcore trolling with big swimbaits.
 Here's some videos and pictures of some of our trolling trips so far for 2014.
+Recently I was invited to speak to one of our local striper clubs about trolling artificials.
+The first video is a 40 minute presentation on trolling tactics with leadcore.

 Ever have one of those days?